• Skip to primary navigation

 Instructions

-½ cup Chia Seeds, ½ cup Ground Flaxseed, 1 teaspoon Vanilla extract, 2 tablespoon Maple syrup, 2 cups Plant Milk
+½ cup Chia Seeds, ½ cup Ground Flaxseed, 2 tablespoon Maple syrup, 2 cups Plant Milk

 Nutrition